Localizing Persona Representations in LLMs: Related Work

 More recently, understanding an LLM's representations at different layers and token embeddings has gained increased attention~\cite{zou2023representation,ghandeharioun2024patchscopesunifyingframeworkinspecting,singh2024rethinkinginterpretabilityeralarge}, aiming to understand how concepts are represented within an LLM's (decoder) neural network, e.g., by generating human-understandable translations of information encoded in hidden representations~\cite{ghandeharioun2024patchscopesunifyingframeworkinspecting}.
 In the context of human behavior, prior work has shown how neural activity across all layers can build feature vectors for honest and dishonest behavior detection~\cite{zou2023representation}.
 In contrast, our work focuses on identifying subsets of the activation vector that are most representative of a given persona.

 The work most related to ours~\cite{ju2025probing}, performed (parallel to us) a layer-wise analysis of how LLMs encode three Big Five traits by training supervised classifiers on last-token embeddings and using layer-wise perturbations to edit expressed personalities.
 In contrast, we (i) probe a broader set of moral, personality, and political personas, (ii) identify the minimal subset of embedding dimensions in each layer that drives each persona, and (iii) quantify overlaps between these persona embedding subsets.
 We link those overlaps to a phenomenon that is often described as polysemanticity, where individual neurons respond to mixtures of seemingly unrelated inputs, which affects interpretability and impacts the generation process~\cite{scherlis2022polysemanticity,arora2018linear}.
-We further show that a classifier using only the activations corresponding to our identified subset of embedding dimensions yields the same test performance as one using the full embedding, thus validating the importance of this subset in encoding a persona.
 While we do not edit embeddings in this work, these findings open the door for more efficient, fine-grained interventions.

 \paragraph{\DeepScan.} \DeepScan\ has been predominantly used to detect anomalous samples in various computer vision, text, and audio tasks by analyzing patterns in neural networks~\cite{rateike2023weakly,akinwande2020identifying,cintas2022pattern}.
 Recent work has also taken initial steps in exploring which subsets of activations are most responsible for encoding harmful concepts, such as toxicity~\cite{rateike2023weakly}.
 We build on this work and extend it by focusing exclusively on measuring the localization consistency and uniqueness of activations that encode human beliefs, values, and traits as personas in LLMs.
 Our study offers a systematic framework for localizing persona representations and their interactions in LLMs.